jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - First Battle Scene.md

 Some examples.
 In the 1970's AT&T defended their telephone monopoly by successfully lobbying to ban Americans from using internet modems.
 In 1984, the entertainment industry defended broadcast television by suing home video recorders.
 In 2001, the music industry defended Compact Discs by suing digital songs.
 Throughout society the antagonists found ways to prevent the majical possibilities digital tools offered society to technologically evolve.

 The antagonists even resisted help.
-As Napster was introducing digital songs to America, and being sued for it, Steve Jobs wanted to formalize digital songs with iTunes.
+As Napster was introducing digital songs to America, and being sued for it, Steve Jobs wanted to improve digital songs with iTunes.
 Music executives had already tried and failed horribly.
-Despite the supposed crisis, Jobs said about dealing with music executives he'd "never spent so much of my time trying to convince people to do the right thing for themselves".
+With no options, and despite the supposed crisis of Napster, Jobs said this about dealing with music executives "I never spent so much of my time trying to convince people to do the right thing for themselves".
 New tools questioned who should be on top.
-Antagonist respond for self-interest, antagonism is what antagonists do.
+Fear of change is antagonism, and is what antagonists do.

-From Galileo to Washington, Tesla to Jobs, the battle between antagonits, protagoinsts, and extras has been the same.
+From Galileo to Washington, Tesla to Jobs, the battle between antagonits, protagoinsts, and extras has always been the same.
 Here's how it breaks down.

 ## How New Tools Start the Fight

 Technological evolution is like its biological cousin.
-There are adaptations of existing lifeforms and totally new lifeforms.
-In technology this the difference between a new technology and a new tool.
+There are adaptations of existing lifeforms, and totally new lifeforms.
+In technology this the difference between a new technology, and a new tool.

-Upgrading a technology is like going from Sedan's to SUV's, tube televisons's to LCD's, VHS to DVD's.
-Each is different technologically, but they do the same job, so new technology isn't a big deal in society.
-But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, we unlocked a new tool: smartphones.
+Upgrading a technology is an iterative chance.
+It's important but not political going from Sedan's to SUV's, tube televisons's to LCD's, VHS to DVD's.
+Each is different technologically, but they do the same job, so no political battles are started.
+No new majic is required to attract users.

+But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, a genius unlocks a new tool: smartphones.
 And this is a big deal.

 ![New Tool Creation](/img\prologue\techvolution-new-tool-creation-pc.png)

 Why?
 Well, because creating a new tool asks a climactic and political question: who controls it?
 After all, whoever does, is more powerful.
+They can let extras majically connect with new tools to solve their problems.
+Or can destroy new tools, and convince the extras to keep using old tools with techniques like advertising, spectable, and a culture that says the old is still cool, and the new is geeky; all techniques I call dark majic.

 Thus, while civilization is a struggle to overcome problems by upgrading technology and inventing new tools, it’s also a battle to control them.
-The people with the old tool usually want to retain their power, while inventors and innovators imagine a new society that shares it.
+The people with the old tool fight to retain their power, while inventors and innovators imagine a new society that shares it.

 The eternal story of civilization is thus protagonists making new tools, antagonists attacking new tools, and many extras watching them fight.
-Our politics is an ongoing history of technological change, with inventor and gatekeeper both reaching for the tool to make themselves the winner.
+Our politics is an ongoing history of technological change, with protagonist and antagonist both reaching for the tool to make themselves the winner.

 Today the extras are not self-aware of their power to decide the winner.
 I’ll show you how important you are.
 Here’s how you changed the world just by being curious and loving majic.